On the Completeness and Complexity of the Lifted Dynamic Junction Tree Algorithm: Introduction

-Thus, we present completeness and complexity results for \ac{ldjt}.
-Specifically, we analyse \begin{enumerate*} \item the influence of treating time as a first class citizen on liftable models and \item how domain sizes influence the complexity of a \ac{ldjt} compared to the propositional interface algorithm~\cite{Murphy:2002:DBN}. \end{enumerate*} We show that most of the completeness results of \ac{ljt} also hold for \ac{ldjt}.
-The main difference is that \ac{ldjt} adds constraints to elimination orders and therefore, we have to remove one special case from the classes of liftable models for \ac{ldjt}.
-Further, from a complexity perspective, we show that \ac{ldjt} is highly advantageous compared to the propositional interface algorithm~\cite{Murphy:2002:DBN}.
-Increasing the number of \acp{rv} that directly influences the next time step, leads to an exponential growth in the interface algorithm, while increasing the domain size in \ac{ldjt} leads to an logarithmic growth in the best case and with count-conversions to a polynomial factor.
+We contribute completeness and complexity results for \ac{ldjt}, which uses (temporal) conditional independences to proceed in time.
+Specifically, we analyse \begin{enumerate}[(i)] \item the influence of using temporal conditional independences on the elimination order w.r.t.\ liftable models, \item the completeness of \ac{ldjt}, \item the complexity of \ac{ldjt}, and \item how domain sizes influence the lifted width of \ac{ldjt} in comparison to the treewidth of the propositional interface algorithm~\citep{Murphy:2002:DBN}. \end{enumerate} We show that using temporal conditional independences for efficient temporal inference leads to restrictions w.r.t.\ elimination orders of inference algorithms.
+Compared to known completeness results for static approaches, we show that these restrictions lead to an adjustment in the class of liftable models.
+For the completeness of \ac{ldjt} and thereby temporal lifted inference using temporal conditional independences, we prove that the liftability class has to be adjusted and prove a sufficient adjustment.
+In our complexity analysis, we show that compared to static inference, lifted temporal inference has even more advantages over the ground case.
+Increasing the number of random variables that directly influence the next time step, leads to increasing the treewidth, an exponential term in the complexity of the propositional interface algorithm~\citep{Murphy:2002:DBN}, while the lifted width of \ac{ldjt} may remain constant.
+Overall, with our completeness and complexity analysis, we give theoretical guarantees and show how crucial lifting is for temporal inference.

-In the following, we recapitulate \acp{pdm} as a formalism for specifying temporal probabilistic relational models and \ac{ldjt} for efficient query answering in \acp{pdm}.
-Then, we show a model, for which \ac{ldjt} induces groundings, due to the fact of treating time as first class citizen.
-Using this model, we present our completeness results for \ac{ldjt}.
-Lastly, we investigate the complexity of \ac{ldjt} and set it into relation to propositional algorithms.
+In the following, we recap \acp{pdm} as a formalism for specifying temporal probabilistic relational models and \ac{ldjt} for efficient query answering in \acp{pdm}.
+Then, we show a type of model, where using temporal conditional independences leads to groundings.
+We use these insights to derive our completeness results for \ac{ldjt}.
+Further, we investigate the complexity of \ac{ldjt} and set it into relation to propositional temporal algorithms and \ac{ljt}.
+Lastly, we conclude.